CSU-CS150B/CS150B-Lab-Instructions/PizzaOrder.md

 4. elif get_topping_two returns artichoke return “That’s an interesting combo.”

-5. elifif get_price is less than 12 OR greater than or equal to 50 return “Are we sure they’re charging us right?”
+5. elif get_price is less than 12 OR greater than or equal to 50 return “Are we sure they’re charging us right?”

 6. else return “Now that’s a smokin’ deal!
 Give me more!”